stgeorgeshurstville/bulletin/_docs/prayer.md

 - **Evangelism Teams and Programs**: Gracious Lord, our neighbours are lost and far away from you.
 We long for the opportunity to proclaim your name.
 Please give us the eyes to see those whom you have placed before us.
 Whenever I open my mouth, may words be given to me so that I will fearlessly make known the mystery of the gospel.
 We pray that as the seeds of the gospel are scattered and planted, that they would land on good soil.
 Please make them bear fruit, Father.
 Scare away the crows.
 Crush the rocks.
 Strangle the weeds.
 Instead, give us rich healthy soil ready to receive the seeds of the gospel.
 In Jesus‚Äô name, we pray.

-- You can go [here](https://stgeorgeshurstville.org.au/mission-partners) for more prayer points.

 ## Weekly Prayer Points
 - Mental Health Day (10 Oct)